 The spectacular mountains, mesas, and canyons of Mesa Verde Country and the Four Corners region have been home to Native American communities for several thousands of years.
-The earliest inhabitants of the area were nomadic peoples who lived in the area from at least 10,000 B.C., sustaining themselves by hunting game and gathering edible plants.
+The earliest inhabitants were nomadic peoples who lived here from at least 10,000 B.C., sustaining themselves by hunting and gathering edible plants.
 The Ancestral Puebloans (formerly referred to as the Anasazi) occupied the Four Corners from approximately A.D.
 1 to A.D.
-1300 and left remarkable remnants of their civilization throughout the region.
+1300 and left remarkable remnants of their civilization.
 Whispers of this civilization still echo throughout this ancient land, where cliff dwellings and petroglyphs stand the test of time.

-The Ancestral Puebloans created a thriving civilization that eventually raised towers and built hundred-room cities into the cliffs of Mesa Verde.
-There are several thousand sites in the area, earning Mesa Verde Country the honor of being called North America’s richest archaeological preserve.
-Many sites are open to the public for visitation, and there are several local museums and institutions dedicated to exploring and interpreting the region's culture and archaeology.
+The Ancestral Puebloans created a thriving civilization building raised towers and hundred-room cities into the cliff walls.
+Mesa Verde is known as North America’s richest archaeological preserve because of the several thousand ancient sites in the area.
+Many sites are open to the public for visitation, and many local museums and institutions are dedicated and interpreting the region's culture and archaeology.
 The most famous of these is award-winning Mesa Verde National Park, but visiting the many other sites throughout the area provides a deeper look into the fascinating culture of the Ancestral Puebloan people.

-With all the Four Corners lodging options available in and around Mesa Verde Country, you'll be able to spend days just getting to see a part of all there is to see and learn.
-One day just isn't enough to take in all the history, culture, craft, local foods and wines, and so much more.
+With all the Four Corners lodging options in and around Mesa Verde Country, you can spend days exploring and venturing through the area.
+One day just isn't enough to take in all the history, culture, craft, local foods, wines, and so much more.